 Imagine you have formulated your dry mix beverage.
-You have chosen the flavor, the sweetener, the bulking agent and any functional or nutritional ingredient you had decided for your marketing claim.
-Now you are ready to select your natural color.
+You have chosen the flavour, the sweetener, the bulking agent and any functional or nutritional ingredient you had decided for your marketing claim.
+Now you are ready to select your natural colour.
 Easy, right?
-Yes… But there are some important factors to consider before choosing your color.
+Yes… But there are some important factors to consider before choosing your colour.

 Cost in Use